mdproctor/storyteller/README.md

 I used Calibre, https://calibre-ebook.com, to author the books and Audacity to export the audio labels to create the SMIL data, https://www.audacityteam.org.
 I added the Audacity exported labels to each EPUB folder.

 For practicality, I've chosen to split the audio per page.
 A later effort could look to provide finer granuality, for a better experience, to allow selection of columns or sections as the resume point.
+It's not always possible to get a perfect split point for each page.
+For example there are occassions when the narrator's voice, or background sound effect, overlaps the page turn ping.
+Also the audio recording, and ping, was made for two page layout - which makes it hard to always cleanly split the SMIL during mid sentence across those two pages.

 Right now I'm doing this by hand, but I may eventually look to build some templating scripts to help semi automate some of this.